measurement-kit/mkjson/README.md

 this is just a basic building block, we do not provide any stable API guarantee for this library.
 For this reason, we'll never release `v1.0.0`.

+⚠: This repository is archived.
+It has been a nice experiment for understanding how we could have proceeded, but we don't plan on going forward in this direction for the time being.
+So it's archived to make this fact super clear.

 ## Regenerating build files

 Possibly edit `MKBuild.yaml`, then run: